 In order to combat this growing population of homeless young people, RMYA offers the TurningPoint Transitional Living program to help youth who have aged out of foster care as well as other homeless youth.
 These vulnerable young adults are given a safe place to live and are taught how to care for themselves so that they can become productive, empowered members of our community.
 For more information about TurningPoint, please call (210) 349-3610.

 It is difficult to ignore the many problems families face on a daily basis.
 RMYA (Roy Maas Youth Alternatives) provides individual and family counseling, short-term pediatric and adolescent psychiatric services, and low-cost parent education classes for youth and their families.
 Assessments may be available, as needed, for temporary and voluntary short-term residential care at The Bridge Emergency Shelter, where residents have access to psychiatric services.

-The Family Counseling and Resource Center is open Monday-Wednesday 11AM-8PM, Thursday 8AM-5PM, and Friday 9AM-6PM.
+The Family Counseling & Resource Center is open Monday-Wednesday 11AM-8PM, Thursday 8AM-5PM, and Friday 9AM-6PM.